New EnglandFarm Guide

 Market backup

-A practical market stop when U-pick conditions are uncertain or readers want pre-picked fruit.
+A market stop for days when U-pick conditions are uncertain or pre-picked fruit is easier.

 MarketBackupSeasonal